manmeet3591/fingerprint-volcano-enso-im/README.md

 The codes can be found in northern_hemisphere_land_cooling/asia_1200_cook

-5. hase coherence analysis of ENSO and IM using Institut Pierre Simon Laplace (IPSL) PMIP3 last-millennium simulations
+5. Phase coherence analysis of ENSO and IM using Institut Pierre Simon Laplace (IPSL) PMIP3 last-millennium simulations

 6. Bayesian analysis—probability of ENSO-IM phase coupling for year (0) conditioned on ENSO (0) (left) and ENSO (0) and Volcano (−1)